#May12 #WomenInMaths #May12WIM

-May 12th is a joyful opportunity for the mathematical community to celebrate women in mathematics.
+May12 is a joyful opportunity for the mathematical community to celebrate women in mathematics.
 The celebration takes place every year, all around the world.
-Why May 12th?
+Why the 12th of May ?

 The goal of the day is to inspire women everywhere to celebrate their achievements in mathematics, and to encourage an open, welcoming and inclusive work environment for everybody.

 How does it work?

 The May12 initiative brings together local or virtual events celebrating women in mathematics which take place in the period 1 May to 15 June.
 The main focus are initiatives coming from within academia.